niqdevgit/Groq-API-Example/README.md

 - run the server: "uvicorn app:app --reload"
 - have your API key on .env file
 - send http request, via postman or VScode extension

+## Note⚠️
+The Groq API needed a credit card, so i was not able to fully test this code.
+It should work, if not make pull request :)